vframeio/_vframe_search_archived/README.md

 ### 2. Import your images

 The folder `data_store/incoming/` is shared with the VFrame Search API instance, so you must move files there first before you can import them.
 You can download an example data set [here](vframe.ams3.digitaloceanspaces.com/v2/dev/keyframes/keyframes_1k.zip).
-If you are looking to use your own data, make sure that the imag files are appropriately formatted by copying (that structure)[docs/images.md].
+If you are looking to use your own data, make sure that the image files are appropriately formatted by copying (that structure)[docs/images.md].

 ```
+# copy unzipped folder of images to data_store/incoming
 cp -r ~/Downloads/keyframes_1k/ data_store/incoming/
 docker exec -it vframe_search_api_1 python cli_data.py add -i ../data_store/incoming/
 ```